-- changes to community values and/or the way the community functions - impacts on how people live, work, play and interact with one another on a day-to-day basis - impacts on culture, history, and ability to access cultural resources - impacts on communities' physical safety, exposure to hazards or risks, and access to and control over resources - impacts on communities' quality of life including liveability and aesthetics, as well as the condition of their environment (for example, air quality, noise levels, and access to water) - impacts on communities' access to, and quality of, infrastructure, services and facilities - impacts on communities' physical and mental health and well-being, as well as their social, cultural and economic well-being - changes to livelihoods, for example, whether peoples' jobs, properties or businesses are affected, or whether they experience advantage/disadvantage.
+- · changes to community values and/or the way the community functions - impacts on how people live, work, play and interact with one another on a day-to-day basis - impacts on culture, history, and ability to access cultural resources - impacts on communities' physical safety, exposure to hazards or risks, and access to and control over resources - impacts on communities' quality of life including liveability and aesthetics, as well as the condition of their environment (for example, air quality, noise levels, and access to water) - · impacts on communities' access to, and quality of, infrastructure, services and facilities - impacts on communities' physical and mental health and well-being, as well as their social, cultural and economic well-being - changes to livelihoods, for example, whether peoples' jobs, properties or businesses are affected, or whether they experience advantage/disadvantage.

-The impact assessment in the SIA report is to include sufficient detail and analysis to provide a clear understanding of the potential impacts of the project.
-The assessment must consider the level of impact at differing geographic scales within the SIA study area, and be informed by consultation with stakeholders.
-The impact assessment must also consider the social consequences of technical matters assessed in other parts of the EIS (for example, traffic management, economics, and noise).
-Potential impacts which have been identified through the SIA process, and which do not fall within the scope of the key matters in Section 3, must be addressed in the SIA.
+The assessment of impact in the SIA report is to include sufficient detail and analysis to provide a clear understanding of the potential impacts of the project.
+The assessment must consider the level of impact at differing geographic scales within the SIA study area and be informed by consultation with stakeholders.
+The assessment of impact must also consider the social consequences of technical matters assessed in other parts of the EIS (for example, traffic management, economics, and noise).For projects outside of an EIS process, technical matters set out in planning schemes and relevant State Development Assessment Provisions, for example State Code 23: Wind farm development or State Code 26: Solar farm development.

+Potential impacts which have been identified through the SIA process, and which do not fall within the scope of the key matters in section 3, must be addressed in the SIA.

-The impact assessment must also consider impact significance.
+The assessment of impact must also consider impact significance.
 An impact significance assessment is an analysis of the extent to which potentially impacted communities and stakeholders, may be affected, whether positively or negatively.
 Factors such as the probability, scale, duration and intensity of the impact, as well as the characteristics of the community or stakeholders which may be affected, should be considered.
 Where a potential impact is found to be significant, a residual significance assessment (extent of impact after management measures have been applied) is also required.